 - Standard automatic limited-slip differential

-- Driver, front-passenger active headrests
+- Driver, front-passenger active head restraints

 - Three-point seat belts in all seating positions